flybywiresim/docs/docs/fbw-a32nx/feature-guides/flypados3/ground.md

 ### Connect Jet Bridge

-When standing at a gate, this connects and disconnects the gate's Jetway if a Jetway is available at the current gate.
+When standing at a gate, this connects and disconnects the gate's Jetway if one is available at the current gate.

 ### Door Fwd